moebiussurfing/ofxSurfingImGui/README.md

 An [ImGui](https://github.com/ocornut/imgui) **Toolkit** for **openFrameworks** projects.

-( _Some examples, complementary docs and testing projects are now moved to [ofxSurfingImGuiExtra](https://github.com/moebiussurfing/ofxSurfingImGuiExtra)._ )
+( _Some examples, complementary docs and more testing projects are now moved to [ofxSurfingImGuiExtra](https://github.com/moebiussurfing/ofxSurfingImGuiExtra)._ )

 ## WORK IN PROGRESS!